jpreese/go-exercism/README.md

 # go
-Solutions for the Go track on Exercism
+A plaground for the Go programming language